Outfitter

 Technical

 - Rope, harness, slings.
 For most parties, a 25m 7mm rope, lightweight harnesses, belay/rappel devices, and slings for belaying up to and rappelling from Garagocha Col and getting over Rasac Col are recommended.
-For parties whose members are all (a) comfortable soloing blocky 5.0 rock (up and down) at altitude with a pack and (b) comfortable stepping across a few small crevasses unroped, all of these materials may be expendable.
+For parties whose members are all comfortable soloing blocky 5.0 rock (up and down) at altitude with a pack and stepping across a few small crevasses unroped, all of these materials may be expendable.

 - Crampons.
 For most parties, ultralight crampons (e.g., OuterStar) will be ideal for getting up the glacier to Rasac Pass.
 Note that the only ice slope that is >15 degrees is the final slope approaching Rasac Col, which is avoidable on the left via easy rock scrambling.